Decentralized Success: The Target Teal Model

 All members are accountable for their results, and the organization practices radical transparency.
 Key practices include:

-• Revenue Sharing through the Money Pile Method: Revenue from courses offered by Target Teal is shared using the "Money Pile" method as well as more than 50% of consultancy projects are shared thi way.
-In this method not only effort and value added by each partner is compensated but also the personal financial situation is taken into account by all involved.
+• Revenue sharing through the Money Pile method: Revenue from courses offered by Target Teal is shared using the "Money Pile" method, and more than 50% of consultancy projects are shared this way.
+In this method, not only effort and value added by each partner is compensated but also the personal financial situation is taken into account by all involved.

 Conclusion